tabz23/Advanced-Encryption-AES-CBC/README.md

 padding.h: Function that pads input to multiples of 16.

 Cipher.h: Contains the skeleton for encryption and decryption. this header file uses the functions in AES.h.

+This implementation was done for my cryptography course